Lagrant/Speech2Text/README.md

 > python translator.py

-To evaluate results, you need to build a directory named results at the root directory, store results at candidate.txt and ground truth at ref.txt.
+To evaluate results, you need to build a directory named results at the root directory, store results at results/candidate.txt and ground truth at results/ref.txt.
 Then run
 > python evaluation.py

 ## Major softwares
 python=3.6.1

 nltk==3.5

 tensorflow==2.3.1

 tensorflow-datasets==4.1.0

 speechpy==2.4

 ## Datasets